Schepp/schepp.dev/posts/rethinking-find-in-page-accessibility-making-hidden-text-work-for-everyone.md

 ---
 I regularly attend [UX Graz](https://www.meetup.com/uxgraz/), a meetup covering diverse UX-related topics, alternating between in-person and remote events.
 At one recent event, [a blind speaker demonstrated how they navigate websites](https://www.meetup.com/uxgraz/events/305424662/).
 It wasn't my first time seeing someone blind use assistive technology for web navigation, but this experience stood out.
 Instead of relying on semantic elements like landmarks, headings, lists, or links, the speaker primarily used the browser's **find-in-page** functionality to navigate.

 This approach surprised me at first.
 As frontend developers, we've been taught to focus on semantic HTML to aid navigation for assistive technology users.
 But the more I thought about it, the more it made sense: find-in-page can be a much faster and more efficient way to locate content, especially when semantic structures are missing or poorly implemented.
 However, this technique isn't foolproof.
-It falters when text is hidden using attributes like `aria-label`, `title`, or `alt`, or when visible text is styled with `font-size: 0`---a method I often use for icon-only buttons.
+It falters when text is hidden using attributes like `aria-label`, `title`, or `alt`, or when visible text is styled with `font-size: 0` - a method I often use for icon-only buttons.

 The event left a lasting impression and plenty to think about.